NitroBooster2022/Embedded_Platform/README.md

 2- Install cross-compiler from https://developer.arm.com/downloads/-/gnu-rm

-3- Fetch Mbed library (there's an issue with mbed tools when doing it from a different branch, do this commmand from the main branch then switch back):
+3- Fetch Mbed library :

+***there's an issue with mbed tools when doing it from a different branch, do this commmand from the main branch then switch back
 ```sh
 mbed-tools deploy
 ```